saiganesh-sristla/FlightAndSearchService/README.md

 ```

 - Once you've added db config as listed above, go to the src folder from you terminal and execute `npx sequelize db:create`

+## DB Design

+- Airplane table
+- Flights table
+- City table
+- Airport table

+- A flight belongs to an airplane but one airplane can be used in multiple flights
+- A city has many airports but one airport belongs to a city
+- One airport can have many flights, but a flight belongs to one airport